Word on the Street

 A highly-rated national speaker and facilitator, Matt’s unique and engaging style combines humor and wit with keen insight into leadership, culture, the future of work, and human dynamics.
 As a former high school educator and national-recognized corporate trainer, Matt has the ability to unpack concepts and ideas in such a way that audiences are not only informed and entertained, but also motivated and inspired to take action.

-MOJO works with organizations primarily on creating a clear and compelling organizational identity, developing fantastic company culture, and integrating servant leadership principles.
+MOJO works with organizations primarily on creating a clear and compelling organizational identity, developing fantastic company culture, and then integrating culture, brand, service, organizational development, and strategic alignment across the organizational landscape.

 Mojo Leadership Development takes a different approach to leadership.
 With an unapologetic belief in the transformative power of radical servant leadership, Mojo Leadership Development is anchored in the principles that undergird that philosophy of leadership.
 Woven into those principles is Mojo’s emphasis on fostering a healthy, humanized workplace culture.